 What exactly is this "Dominator Hierarchy?"

 Then what is the common theme?
 To many, including some very erudite conservatives, there is none.
 They like to believe that conservatism carefully ponders each issue, turning it this way and that to examine its characteristics and qualities, or lack thereof, before making a reasoned judgment and staking a position.
 Balderdash!
 The definition of conservative is one who "conserves" traditional beliefs, customs and institutions.
-Well, the longest-running institution in human history is the Dominator Hierarchy (DH).
+Well, one of the longest-running institutions and traditions in human history is the Dominator Hierarchy (DH).
 Behind every conservative position, on every issue, lurks its support for the maintenance of one or more of the strands of the Dominator Hierarchy.

-The Dominator Hierarchy is a socioeconomic ranking system, a continuum or scale, based upon innate and relatively arbitrary individual characteristics, that advantages those with higher ranking and disadvantages, and actually dominates, those people or social groups with lower ranking... including all animals and the rest of the planetary biosphere which are at the lowest rank.
+The Dominator Hierarchy is a socioeconomic ranking system, a continuum or scale, based upon innate and relatively arbitrary individual characteristics, that advantages those with higher ranking and disadvantages, and actually dominates, those people or social groups with lower ranking... including all animals and the rest of the planetary biosphere, which are at the lowest rank.
 The rewards are substantial: greater socioeconomic privilege, better opportunity and higher self-esteem, advantages which can be parlayed into climbing higher on the scale.
 Yet this system is also oppressive, exploitative, unjust, undemocratic, un-American, and contrary to some of the basic principles of every religious system.
 It seemingly endures forever (so far) because it very effectively manipulates the primal emotions of fear, greed and prejudice... and because so many people find it extremely helpful to their own sense of self-worth and that of their clan or "in-group."

 The whole Dominator Hierarchy is comprised of at least nine separate strands of hierarchical domination.
 Everyone is familiar with these categories, but may never have thought of them as a hierarchy of individual worth.
 Any particular individual can rank relatively high on one strand and rather low on another.
+So the Dominator Hierarchy is itself a complex system with many working parts leading to great ignorance and confusion, as well as broad acceptance of its hidden-in-plain-sight control and influence in our cultures.

 The primary categories are: